fumieval/rhythm-game-tutorial/draft.md

   Just (t', ts') -> (rate $ abs (t - t'), ts')
 ```

-`viewNearest :: (Num a, Ord a) => a -> Set a -> (a, Set a)` is a function to pick up the nearest value from a set.
+`rate` calculates a score from a time lag. `handle` returns a score and updated timings. `viewNearest :: (Num a, Ord a) => a -> Set a -> (a, Set a)` is a function to pick up the nearest value from a set.
+If we fail to attend to remove a nearest one, flamming the button causes undesired score increment.

 ```haskell
 data Chatter a = Up a | Down a
 ```

-All the input-related things is concentrated in the following:
+And the following code actually handles events:

 ```haskell
 linkKeyboard $ \ev -> case ev of